Video Game / Awesomenauts

 - Cast of Snowflakes: Averted with the robot armies of the Ones and Zeros, as the robots are identical, barring their differing colour schemes.
 Played Straight with the 'Nauts.

-- Character Customization: Each character has their own set of skills, but their loadout of skills and subsequent builds can be customised.
+- Character Customization: Each character has their own set of skills, but their loadout of upgrades can be customised.

 - Colour Coded Armies: The warring Ones and Zeros are identical robot armies, save for their red and blue colouring.

 - Combat and Support: As with all MOBA games, there is a division of certain roles, as suited to different characters.
-Sheriff Lonestar is extremely adept at pushing a lane, Clunk can dish out and take a lot of damage, and Voltar serves as the team's medic and possesses very little offensive skills at all.
-Of course, these roles are not rigidly defined, but generally the characters would fall into the categories below;
+Sheriff Lonestar is extremely adept at pushing a lane, Clunk can dish out and take a lot of damage, and Voltar serves as the team's medic and possesses very few offensive skills.
+Of course, these roles are not rigidly defined, but generally the characters fall into the categories below:

-- Combat - Lonestar, Clunk, Froggy G, Leon, Coco Nebulon, Derpl Zork, Skølldir, Vinnie and Spike, Ayla, Admiral Swiggins, Ted McPain, Penny Fox, Scoop, Nibbs, Rocco, Ksenia, Chucho Krokk, Jimmy and the LUX5000
+- Combat - Froggy G, Leon, Clunk, Coco Nebulon, Derpl Zork, Vinnie & Spike, Ayla, Ted McPain, Penny Fox, Nibbs, Rocco, Ksenia, Chucho Krokk, Jimmy and the LUX5000

 - Crippling Overspecialization: Voltar, a floating brain in a jar who focuses mainly upon healing, is this.
-Unable to purposefully do any damage at all to the enemy without upgrades, he instead relies upon AI drones that follow him around to inflict damage.
+Unable to purposefully do any damage at all to the enemy without upgrades (at least, until version 2.10, which gave his healing beam damaging properties against enemies), he instead relies upon AI drones that follow him around to inflict damage.

-- Gnaw's reliance on DoT for his damage leaves him very weak to healers and passive regeneration upgrades like Med-i-Can.
+- Gnaw's reliance on Damage over Time leaves him very ineffective against healers and passive regeneration upgrades like Med-i-Can.

-- Any character that uses large amounts of crowd control have their effectiveness halved by Baby Kuri Mammoth, a utility item available to almost everyone.
-If they built too heavy into CC, most of their effectiveness is gone.
+- Any character that uses large amounts of crowd control have their effectiveness reduced by Baby Kuri Mammoth, a utility item available to every character.
+If they built too heavy into CC, most of their power is gone.

 - Critical Existence Failure: You die instantly when your health bar reaches zero.